Back to Global Update

 Let’s imagine that the broader U.S. stock market is soaring.
 You bought a huge CFD position on the S&P 500.
 But so did thousands of other clients trading with your LP.

-In many cases, LPs aren’t required to keep client funds segregated.
+In some cases, LPs aren’t required to keep client funds segregated.
 This means that client funds may be used as part of the LP’s operating capital.
 So if they go bankrupt, their customers may lose anywhere from a portion to the entirety of their funds.

 Lets take a look at the alternative: Regulated Exchanges for Futures Trading

 Futures, on the other hand, are traded on a regulated exchange.
 Prices are transparent and market driven.
-Client funds are segregated.
+Client funds are required to be segregated.
 And exchanges are required to hold reserve funds to help reduce credit risk.
 Please do remember that there are still risks involved with futures trading, and that even properly segregated client funds may be at risk in the event of an FCM’s bankruptcy.
 That said, it is our opinion that the regulations related to counterparty transparency and customer fund segregation in the futures trading industry are stricter than with CFD industry.

 If you trade CFDs only because they offer smaller lots than the standard emini futures, then you might want to consider the new micro e-mini equity index contracts, which have recently been launched.